leitbogioro/Tools/README.md

 <br />
 <br />

-**-pwd ''**: you can pre-specify ssh password of system, both Redhat series or Debian series could be supported, **default is 'LeitboGi0ro'**.
+**-pwd or -password ''**: you can pre-specify ssh password of system, both Redhat series or Debian series could be supported, **default is 'LeitboGi0ro'**.
 <br />
 <br />